zhuminghui17/path-planning-cpp/TESTING.md

 ```
 Invalid Input.
 ```
-Because stod have bugs in reading nodes
+Because having bugs in reading nodes, charcter in reading nodes.

 12. Run `./path-step1 data/gridmap/bugmap_s1_12.txt`
 The output should be
 ```
 Invalid Input.
 ```
-Because stoi have bugs in reading nodes
+Because having bugs in reading nodes, double in edge

 13. Run `./path-step1 data/gridmap/bugmap_s1_13.txt`
 The output should be